jamiecounsell/django-pwned-passwords/README.rst

 django-pwned-passwords is a Django password validator that checks Troy Hunt's PWNED Passwords API to see if a password has been involved in a major security breach before.

-**Note: This app currently sends user passwords to a third party.
-There are obvious security risks associated with this practice.**
+**Note: This app currently sends a portion of a user's hashed password to a third party.
+Before using this application, you should understand how that impacts you.**

 Documentation
 -------------